Water supply and sanitation in Ghana: Drinking water quality

-The majority of waterborne illnesses are enteric diseases (i.e. intestinal diseases) transmitted through the fecal-oral route.
+The majority of waterborne illnesses are enteric diseases (i.e. intestinal diseases) transmitted through the faecal-oral route.
 In the transmission pathways of disease through water contamination, human feces from public defecation end up in water sewages and non-recycling latrines, which is then collected in the local surface waters by rainfall and ingested by local inhabitants through direct exposure, absorption and ingestion.
 Surface waters are the main drinking-water source for the communities of Northern Region, Ghana.

 In 2024 at a stakeholder conference, Ing Harold Esseku, Senior Water and Sanitation Specialist at the World Bank disclosed that Ghana is on the path to improving water quality by 2030.

 Effects on education

-The main traditional sources of water in many parts of rural Ghana are small ponds and unprotected wells, both of which are really easily polluted, causing diseases to the people who drink it (Oxfam).
-More than 50% of the rural population in Ghana also rely on unsafe water resources from vendors (Ghana Clean Water Project).
-This brings many diseases.
-The water contains parasites and a high microbial content, as well as dangerous minerals.
-Many people, mostly children, suffer from many diseases caused by this water, and some of them may even be deadly.

-Not only does this water affect people's health, it also affects education.
-For example, in some places in Ghana, children, mostly girls, are denied their right to go to school because their schools don't have private sanitation facilities.
-Instead, they are expected to spend the whole day fetching water.
-This affects their education and makes it harder for the country to develop faster.
-If the people had more clean water resources and sanitation the girls wouldn't be denied their right to go to school, therefore, they would have an education and would increase the number of educated people in Ghana.
-All things considered, the water issues that Ghana is dealing with doesn't only affect the population with disease, but it also affects with the education.
-This does not happen too often, but it happens in some parts of Ghana, usually rural areas.
+Access to clean water has significant consequences for education in Ghana, particularly for girls.
+Water scarcity imposes substantial time burdens on households, diverting the time needed for productive and educational activities, with the burden falling disproportionately on women and girls, who are mostly responsible for water collection.
+Research conducted in Northern Ghana found that women and girls are the primary drawers of water for household needs due to patriarchal cultural norms, with water shortages weighing more heavily on women than men.

+A study specific to Ghana found a 50% reduction in the time spent hauling water would the proportion of girls aged 5 to 15 attending school by approximately 7 percent point on the average, with stronger effects observed in rural communities.
+A mixed-methods study of rural Ghana found that over 67% of respondents reported water scarcity disrupting children's school attendance, with women and girls bearing the primary responsibility for fetching water often at the expense of educational opportunities.

+Girls equally suffer from water shortage due to their constructed gender roles in assisting their mothers to collect water for household use, with their education being negatively affected as a result.
+Across 26 African countries, an estimated 4.63 million children were not attending school and 1.5 million had dropped out due to water scarcity-related factors, with children in households without water scarcity showing significant higher school attendance.